Norham Castle: Fourteenth century

-During the early fourteenth century, the Scots invaded Northumberland several times, but did not always attack Norham.
-In 1318 Robert the Bruce besieged the castle for nearly a year.
-The Scottish army succeeded in occupying the outer ward for three days but were then driven out.
+During the early fourteenth century, the Scots invaded Northumberland several times but did not always attack Norham.
+In 1318, Robert the Bruce besieged the castle for nearly a year.
+The Scottish army succeeded in occupying the outer ward for three days but was then driven out.
 The siege did not succeed.
-In 1319 the Scots returned and the castle successfully withstood a siege of seven months.
-In 1322 there was yet another unsuccessful Scottish siege.
-During all three sieges, the castle was under the command of Sir Thomas Grey of Heton, a knight who had been captured by the Scots at the Battle of Bannockburn in 1314, and who was father to the chronicler, Sir Thomas Grey.
+In 1319, the Scots returned and the castle successfully withstood a seven-month siege.
+In 1322, there was yet another unsuccessful Scottish siege.
+During all three sieges, the castle was under the command of Sir Thomas Grey of Heton, a knight who had been captured by the Scots at the Battle of Bannockburn in 1314 and who was father to the chronicler Sir Thomas Grey.

-In 1327 a Scottish army captured Norham, but the castle was soon restored to Lewis de Beaumont, Bishop of Durham, when peace was declared.
+In 1327, a Scottish army captured Norham, but it was soon restored to Lewis de Beaumont, Bishop of Durham, when peace was declared.

 Fifteenth century

 Although the first half of the fifteenth century proved to be quieter than the previous one, the castle's defences were kept in good repair.
 The next major activity that the castle saw was during the Wars of the Roses (1455–1487).
 In 1462 Norham Castle was held by the Yorkists on behalf of Edward IV.
-The following year a Lancastrian army besieged the castle for eighteen days until it was relieved by Yorkist forces.
-In 1464 the forces holding Norham castle changed sides to support the Lancastrians but were then forced to surrender to a force of Yorkists.
+The following year, a Lancastrian army besieged the castle for eighteen days until it was relieved by Yorkist forces.
+In 1464, those holding the castle changed sides to support the Lancastrians but were compelled to surrender to a force of Yorkists.

 Later in the century, Bishop Richard Foxe of Durham (1494–1501) had the castle's defences strengthened once more.
-In 1497 the castle was besieged for two weeks by an army led by James IV of Scotland.
-The siege included the use of artillery to try to breach the walls but the garrison was finally relieved by an English army.
-Following this latest siege the castle was repaired again.
-One of the guns used in the siege was a 20-inch (51 cm) calibre cannon called Mons Meg, which is now located at Edinburgh Castle.
+In 1497, the castle was besieged for two weeks by an army led by James IV of Scotland.
+The siege included the use of artillery to try to breach the walls, but the garrison was finally relieved by an English army.
+Following this latest siege, the castle was repaired again.
+One of the guns used in the siege was a 20-inch (51 cm) calibre cannon called Mons Meg, and is now displayed at Edinburgh Castle.

 Sixteenth century

-In 1513 James IV of Scotland invaded England again with a powerful army that included artillery.
+In 1513, James IV of Scotland invaded England again with a powerful army that included artillery.
 He crossed the border and moved on Norham.
 His guns pounded the outer defences for several days until the outer ward was taken by the Scots.
 Soon after, the castle surrendered.
-By then most of the outer walls had been destroyed.
-Weeks later, James was defeated and slain at the Battle of Flodden, near Branxton in Northumberland, and Norham fell into English hands again.
+By then, most of the outer walls had been destroyed.
+Weeks later, James was defeated and slain at the Battle of Flodden, near Branxton in Northumberland, and Norham fell back into English hands.

 The castle was inspected by Cardinal Wolsey's chaplain William Frankelayn on 29 August 1515.
 He found it "well fortitified with contremurs and murderers."
 The wall from the "dungeoun" (the Keep) running south west towards the kitchen was 28 feet thick.
 At this time, Scotland's Regent Albany was planning to bring an army against the Hume family on the Scottish borders.